mikandi/clover-android-sdk/README.md

 Getting Started
 ===============
-* Create a merchant account by following the docs at https://www.clover.com/docs/getting-started#1:-Create-a-Merchant-Account
+* Create a merchant account by following the [Clover Docs](https://www.clover.com/docs/getting-started#1:-Create-a-Merchant-Account)
 * Download this library by either cloning/forking it

   <code>